bitweaver/bitcommerce/README.md

 There is much to do, and we need your help.
 Drop by our **IRC channel** at irc://freenode.net/#bitweaver and say hello.

-Bitcommerce master project that will keep all of the submodules.
+Bitcommerce is the master project that will keep all of the submodules.
 After cloning, you will need to pull in all of the submodules with the following command:

 ## Installation